-Setting your fees for profitability is a complicated matter, and one we are happy to help the mentees in the Virtual Mentoring Program navigate so that they know how to set themselves up for it in their new businesses from the jump.
+Setting your fees for profitability is a complicated matter, and one that needs to be navigated so that you know how to set yourself up for it in your new businesses from the jump.

 But raising fees is simple.
 If there’s anything complicated about that, it would be managing yourself; getting out of your own way and believing, at your core, that you deserve the raise, and/or disconnecting from the outcome.